Secured debt vs. unsecured debt: What’s the difference?

 Unsecured debt can take the form of things like traditional credit cards, personal loans, student loans and medical bills.
 Some borrowers may even use unsecured loans to consolidate their existing debts.

 Unsecured debt isn’t backed by collateral, so lenders might rely more heavily on credit scores and credit history to make lending decisions.
-That’s one reason why it could be harder to qualify for an unsecured loan than a secured loan.
+That’s one reason why it could be harder to qualify for an unsecured loan versus a secured loan.

 If you want to explore other unsecured loan options, be sure to check with your lender to learn more about how other unsecured debt works.